Fangshan railway station

-Fangshan (枋山車站 (Fāngshān Chēzhàn)) is a railway station on the Taiwan Railways Administration South-link line located in Shizi Township, Pingtung County, Taiwan.
+Fangshan (枋山車站 (Fāngshān Chēzhàn)) is a railway station on Taiwan Railway South-link line located in Shizi Township, Pingtung County, Taiwan.
 The station is unstaffed.
 It is the southernmost train station in Taiwan.

 History

 The station was opened on 5 October 1992.

 Renovations to Fangshan station's surroundings were scheduled to end in April 2021 as part of an ongoing effort in attracting tourists to the area.